-Southern States University was first established over 30 years ago in Orange County, California and in 2005 was acquired by an education-focused corporation, which immediately re-directed the University and its programs to better reflect the needs of the global business community.
-Since January 2006, SSU grew from less than 10 students in one location to over 1,000 students studying in Degree Programs (BBA, MBA, MSIT), 8 Certificate Programs and 7 Non-credit Short-term Programs including an Intensive English Program at four campuses: three in San Diego (Fashion Valley, La Jolla & Pacific Beach) and one in Orange County (Newport Beach) in Southern California.
-The quality, depth and breadth of our faculty, students and staff have been steadily improving quarter-by-quarter, year-by-year, as evidenced by SSU achieving national accreditation in August 2010, by the Accrediting Council of Independent Colleges and Schools (ACICS).
+Southern States University was first established over 30 years ago in Orange County, California and in 2005 was acquired by an education-focused corporation, which immediately re-directed the University and its programs to better reflect the needs of today's global business community.
+Since January 2006, SSU has grown from less than 10 students in one location to over 1,000 students studying in two Degree Programs (BBA & MBA), two Certificate Programs (Business Administration and Marketing) and an Intensive English Program at three campuses: two in San Diego (Fashion Valley and La Jolla) and one in Orange County (Newport Beach) in Southern California.
+The quality, depth and breadth of our faculty, students and staff have been steadily improving quarter-by-quarter, year-by-year, culminating in SSU being granted national accreditation in August 2010, by the Accrediting Council of Independent Colleges and Schools (ACICS).

 Our mission is to educate the leaders of tomorrow, while preparing you to develop and achieve your personal and professional goals.
-Our Degree and Certificate Programs have been designed to train you to succeed in the business and digital information world, and to develop tomorrow's industry leaders.
+Our Bachelor of Business Administration (BBA), Master of Business Administration (MBA) Degree, Certificate in Business Administration and Certificate in Marketing Programs have been designed to train you to succeed in the business world, and to develop tomorrow's business leaders.
 SSU also offers a world-class Intensive English Program to help non-native English speakers improve their English comprehension, reading, writing and speaking skills, and ultimately to prepare for University level studies.

 Please spend a few minutes reviewing this catalog, the purpose of which is to accurately detail everything our students need to know about being a registered student at SSU.
-In addition to providing a listing and description of all of the classes offered at the University, this catalog provides answers to most of the questions you may have regarding items such as pricing, schedules, policies and procedures.
+In addition to providing a listing and description of all of the classes offered at the University, this Catalog provides answers to most of the questions you may have regarding items such as pricing, schedules, policies and procedures.
 If you don't find all of the answers here, our faculty and staff are always available and happy to help you with any questions you might have.